Iron Behind the Velvet - Chapter 2

 “What’s the matter?” she asked.

-Struggling not to laugh, she pressed William’s arm back to his side.
+She pressed William’s arm back to his side, careful not to laugh.
 “Rebecca’s coming with a new batch of dining room candles.
 I passed Zach in the corridor.
 He's gone to help her carry them up.”
+William blushed and hustled into the kitchen.
+A clatter of metal cook pots rang out as he cleared away his morning’s work.

 “Wherever he wants, as long as it’s outside my blankets,” Jamie said.
 “That I meant.
 But probably with Father.
 You love the little thief, don’t you, Father?”